camillemmoore/Power_Genetics/README.md

 - Dominant
 - Recessive

-Currently, covariates and gene x environment interactions cannot be included in the models.
-This package will be extended to continuous outcomes.
+Gene x environment interactions with a binary environmental factor (ex. smoking yes/no) can be included in the models.
+This functionality is being extended to include continuouse environment measurements.

 ## Install genpwr